KingChlorine/KingChlorine/README.md

 - 👋 Hi, I’m @KingChlorine
 - 👀 I’m interested in ...
-Art, music and games.
+Learning, creating and angry music.
 - 🌱 I’m currently learning ...
 HTML, CSS AND JavaScript.
 - 💞️ I’m looking to collaborate on ...
 Anything beginner friendly!
 - 📫 How to reach me ...